robinroche/rpi-tips/README.md

 * Two lines should appear; the last part of the second line contains the measured temperature (divide by 1000 to get the actual temperature).

 You can also check Adafruit's [tutorial](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing/overview) on the same topic.
-As explained on [http://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/temperature/ this webpage], the temperature can then be read using Python scripts.
+As explained on [this webpage](http://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/temperature/), the temperature can then be read using Python scripts.

 The GPIO drivers are not loaded at boot, by default.
 This means that you will need to run the <code>modprobe</code> commands each time.
 To avoid that, use the following procedure [[source](http://raspberrypi.znix.com/hipidocs/topic_load_drivers_startup.htm)]: